 Important Rules of Noun with Spotting Error Examples

-Today we will learn uses of noun with previously asked Spotting Error in the Exams.
-There are total 16 noun rules which are explained below with spotting error examples. if You have any doubt than you can check our youtube channel for all details given below.
+Today we will learn the uses of nouns with previously asked Spotting Error in the Exams.
+There are total 16 noun rules which are explained below with spotting error examples. if You have any doubt then you can check our youtube channel for all details given below.

 NOUN:- A noun is a word used as a name of a person, place , thing, quality , condition and action.